Codelab / 05 Introduction to Python / Lesson Document

 shane

-For the Python interactive interpreter, we’ll be using “»>” to indicate user input lines.
-Print functions and feedback from Python will lack those symbols.
+For examples showing the Python interactive interpreter, we’ll be using “»>” to indicate user input lines.
+The output from Python will lack those symbols.

 >>> 1+1